 When the botulinum toxin ends up in your muscles, thanks to a protein-degrading enzyme, it gets inside the nerve terminals communicating with the facial muscle.
 From there, it inhibits the release of acetylcholine which in normal conditions is responsible for the muscle contraction; therefore inhibited acetylcholine = no muscle contraction = no wrinkles since wrinkles are formed because of repetetive facial muscles contractions.

-The so – called “dermal fillers” are basically hyaluronic acid injections (3).
-They can be safely performed at miscellaneous sites of our body – wherever one needs volume increase and a more ‘plumpy’ or ‘juicy’ look.
+The so-called “dermal fillers” are basically hyaluronic acid injections (3).
+They can be safely performed as a cosmetic procedure at miscellaneous sites of our body – wherever one needs volume increase and a more ‘plumpy’ or ‘juicy’ look.

 Hyaluronic acid is a substance that is naturally present in our skin.
 Chemically speaking, it is a very big glycosaminoglycan molecule which has a very high amount of biding sites.
 At once, one hyaluronic acid molecule can bind tens of water molecules – imagine how much water can be gathered in one place if there are hundreds of hyaluronic acid molecules (4).
 This is what happens during the procedure – immense amount of water is being bound to the injected hyaluronic acid, increasing the volume of the injected area.

 The duration time of the effects really do vary from 9 months to one year and even longer depending on the injection site and the concentration.
 In some cases, you can prolong the results by massaging the treated area.